 In Oregon and many other states, laws can be made directly by the popular vote of citizens.
 There are two kinds of ballot measures: referendums which are referred from the state legislature to the voters; and initiatives, which are put on the ballot as a result of signature petitions signed by registered voters.
 These websites can help you learn about the history and future of ballot measures and other methods of direct democracy.

 This organization advocates for ballot initiative reform from a progressive perspective, and provides information about ballot measure campaigns nationwide.
 Find information about current measures on the ballot across the nation, read overviews of election results, find out which states allow voter initiatives (PDF, 10KB), and learn about the rules for how to get an initiative on the ballot in each state.

 Find information about statewide ballot measures from across the U.S., back to Oregon's first referendum authorizing the initiative process in 1902.
-This database, from the National Conference of State Legislatures, is part of a larger site rich with information about initiatives, referendums, and recall elections, as well as other information about state elections in the U.S.
+This database, from the National Conference of State Legislatures, is part of a larger site rich with information about initiatives, referendums, and campaign finance, as well as other information about state elections in the U.S.

 Find answers to your questions about how ballot measures work, and their history in Oregon.

 Are you curious about ballot measures across the US?
 Find reports about ballot measure results and trends, quick facts about initiatives and referendums, and information about how ballot measures work in the different states.